 Source: Deloitte Global Human Capital Trends survey, 2018

-But is that really important?
+But is it really that important?

 The other thing about Sally is, like most of us, she believes that the future of retailers will be dominated by the digital and online world.
 While it’s true that online retailers certainly come out on top in terms of customer convenience, it’s important to remember the one thing that will never change - the customer will always be human.
 As humans, we crave social interaction and experiential experiences, which can only be provided in-store.
 And interestingly enough, data actually proves that consumers will spend more when retailers are able to provide an outstanding in-store customer experience.

 Therefore, the key to ensuring longevity of your physical retail locations is to improve on the in-store experience you provide to your customers.
 And who will be providing that experience?
-You guessed right, it's going to be Sally!
+You guessed right, it's going to be our girl Sally!

 1. Empowering your staff to become your brand experts